-The game takes place in 1748, fifty years after the events of legendary vampire hunter Simon Belmont.
-The player takes control of Juste Belmont, grandson of Simon, who takes the reign of the Vampire Killer whip to explore Dracula's castle and, along with his injured friend Maxim Kischine, rescue his childhood friend Lydie Erlanger.
+The game takes place in 1748, a half-century after Dracula's defeat from the legendary vampire hunter Simon Belmont.
+The player takes control of Juste Belmont, grandson of Simon and heir of the Vampire Killer whip, as he explores a mysterious castle (alongside friend and fellow vampire hunter Maxim Kischine) to rescue his childhood friend Lydie Erlanger.

 In 2006, the game was bundled together with Castlevania: Aria of Sorrow in one cartridge as Castlevania Double Pack.
 It was also digitally re-released for the Wii U (as a Virtual Console title) in North America (on October 16, 2014), Japan (on January 21, 2015), and Europe (on February 19, 2015.
 It was also included in the 2021 compilation Castlevania Advance Collection for the PlayStation 4, Xbox One, Nintendo Switch, and PC.

 The control pad of the Game Boy Advance is used to move Juste left and right.
 The A button is used for jumping and the B button is used for attacking.
 When the floor beneath Juste is thin, jumping while crouching allows him to bypass the floor.
 Juste is unique to other Castlevania playable characters in that he can freely dash forwards and backwards by pressing the L (for dashing left) and R (for dashing right) buttons.

 Sub-Weapons and Spell Fusion

 Like traditional Castlevania games, Juste can use sub-weapons by holding up on the control pad and pressing the attack button.
-Sub-weapons are unique attacks that use up the jewel meter (which is replenished by finding heart-shaped jewels).
+Sub-weapons are unique attacks that use up the Heart meter (which is replenished by finding heart-shaped tokens).
 Juste can carry only one sub-weapon at a time, which is usually found in breakable objects.
 Damage done by sub-weapons is proportional to the amount of STR stat Juste has.
 Some equippable items change the basic properties of sub-weapons.